BG3-Community-Library-Team/bg3-community/Tutorials/Classes/Basic-Class-Creation.md

 Our class is really starting to come together.
 Lets add more to our class to fully flesh it out.
 This involved adding two/three more attributes to our Progressions.lsx, Boosts and PassivesAdded/Removed.

 ## Boosts
-Not to be confused with boosts from our data.txt file, boosts is an attribute added in our progressions to mark things our class should get off the bat at the progression, like maybe certain weapon proficiencies, different actions resources (sorcery points, etc), etc. If we load up our class right now, we see that we dont have any sort of proficiency in anything (excluding the start proficiencies we get from whatever race you picked)!
+Boosts are for things our class should get, like maybe certain weapon proficiencies, different actions resources (sorcery points, etc), debuffs, buffs, ability changes, etc. You may remember we also applied boosts earler when we created the passives we selected on creation.
+Boosts can also be applied via spells/status.
+If we load up our class right now, we see that we dont have any sort of proficiency in anything (excluding the start proficiencies we get from whatever race you picked)!
 We suck!
 No matter, lets get good.
 Remember our Progressions.lsx file?
 Lets add in our new attribute.
 We can add multiple entries at once, just separated by a ;.

 Quickster\Public\Quickster\Progressions\Progressions.lsx
 ```